nova-model/nova-tutorial/episodes/07-Advanced-Visualizations.md

 poetry add trame-vtk vtk
 ```

-Since we've seen plenty of examples of UI controls at this point, we've omitted them for this example so that we can focus on the VTK boilerplate needed to get started.
+Since we\'ve seen plenty of examples of UI controls at this point, we've omitted them for this example so that we can focus on the VTK boilerplate needed to get started.

 **5. `VTKView` View Class (`src/nova_tutorial/views/vtk.py`):**